 As well as the growth forecasts already included in the model (see section 4.1.2.2) two additional growth forecasts were incorporated into the model.
-These forecasts were taken from the data supplied by Edge Analytics for the 2020 model updates.
+These forecasts were taken from the data supplied by Edge Analytics for the 2020 model updates (see Level 2 Appendix A of this report).